CloudKlass/Azure-Advanced-Networking/Instructions/Labs/M07_Unit 6 Create an Azure private endpoint using Azure PowerShell.md

 1. In the bastion connection to **myVM**, open Internet Explorer.
 1. Enter the url of your web app, **https://&lt;your-webapp-name&gt;.azurewebsites.net**
-1. You'll receive the default web app page if your application hasn't been deployed:
+1. You'll receive the default web app page if your application has been deployed:
   ![screen shot of page in Azure indicating an app service is up and running](../media/web-app-default-page.png)
 1. Close the connection to **myVM**.